Gabriella439/slides/lambdaconf/category.md

 ) => f1 (f2 (f3 (... (fn m) ...)))
 ```

-Think of this as "an `Applicative` pipeline", analogous to a Unix pipeline:
+... is "an `Applicative` pipeline", analogous to a Unix pipeline:

 * Each stage is an `Applicative` that "does one thing and does it well"
 * We connect stages together with a "universal interface": `Monoid`